Owlz/more-music/README.md

 More Music is a simple function made for [Nuclio](https://nuclio.io), an open source and managed serverless platform that we can run on our home server.
 It uses [RabbitMQ](https://www.rabbitmq.com/) as broker to share MQTT messages around.

+This was the final project for the Serverless Computing class at [Università degli Studi di Salerno](https://www.unisa.it/), we used nuclio to simulate a fully fledged serverless infrastructure

 ### Prerequisites
 - [Docker](https://www.docker.com/)
 - [Node.js](https://nodejs.org/) if you want to run the `logger.js` otherwise is not necessary